 To set shifts for staff who follow the same work schedule each week, it is best to use the Master Rota.
 See Using the Master Rota.

-All shifts set on the Master Rota will be automatically applied to each working week until the Master Rota is changed again.
+All shifts set on the Master Rota will be automatically applied to the Daily Rota until the Master Rota is changed again.

 To alter multiple shifts, perform any of the options below: